DamonMohammadbagher/eBook-BypassingAVsByCSharp/README.md

 Recommend:

-STEP 1 : Use each AV one by one in yor LAB .
+STEP 1 : Use each AV one by one in your LAB .

 STEP 2 : after "AV Signature Database Updated" your Internet Connection should be "Disconnect" .